A sophisticated financial plan can be derailed by unsophisticated portfolio management—particularly during times of market volatility.

 *An Empirical Evaluation of Tax-Loss-Harvesting Alpha” by S.E.
 Chaudhuri, T.C.
 Burnham, and A.W.
 Lo, published in the Third Quarter 2020 Financial Analysts Journal.

-Contact us to learn more about the ACM Advantage:
+Contact us to learn more about the Advisors Capital Advantage:

 personalized portfolios that align seamlessly with your clients’ financial plans.